leandrogoe/leandrogoe.github.io/_posts/2024-05-26-checking-microservice-contracts.md

 Having a specification is great for documentation, but our goal in this article is not to document but to introduce mechanisms to ensure service contracts are respected.

-One simple way to have your contracts respected is to generate strongly-typed clients from an openAPI specification.
+One simple way to have your contracts respected is to generate strongly-typed clients from an OpenAPI specification.
 Having such a client would allow you to check your contracts at compile time!

-The openAPI ecosystem provides one tool to make that job very simple: the [open api generator](https://openapi-generator.tech/).
+The OpenAPI ecosystem provides one tool to make that job very simple: the [open api generator](https://openapi-generator.tech/).
 The open api generator is a fantastic code generating tool that works over multiple languages.
 It can both generate mock servers and clients.
 Here we are interested in that later use case.

 Let's say your consumer service is coded in TypeScript.
 You can generate a strongly typed client very easily: